dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1601.md

 Using information from a UserForm

 The VBE provides a name for each control you add to a UserForm.
-The control’s
+The control's

 name corresponds to its Name property.
 Use this name to refer to a particular